The ceremony's place in Costa Rica

 • Journaling

-• Talk with a coach
+• Talk with a psychedelic integration coach

 • cooking/baking, it as a super meditative effect on me